kr-colab/locator/README.md

 run time 0.6170202493667603 minutes
 ```
 These values describe the correlation between predicted and true locations in each dimension for the set of validation samples used during model training.
-If one or both of these numbers is low, expect predictions on that dimension to collapse towards the mean.
+If one or both of the R^2 numbers is low, expect predictions on that dimension to collapse towards the mean.
 In our tests, error on the test set is typically very similar to that on the validation set, so the validation errors printed here should also give you a rough estimate of how far off predictions should be in your dataset.

 # License